Most Creepy Places in the World

 2) A Town Full of Witches (Spain)

 When we saw a peculiar sign pointing a kilometer off the main road, we knew we had to detour and investigate.
-It was a bit eerie, as we found no mention of this strange place in any of our guidebooks and there’s little about it on the internet (its Wikipedia page is literally one sentence.)
+It was a bit creepy, as we found no mention of this strange place in any of our guidebooks and there’s little about it on the internet (its Wikipedia page is literally one sentence.)

 We’ve since learned of a local legend that witches in the cave would snatch wandering children to boil down their fat to be used for milk & cheese products.
 WTF?!
 So we decided to pass on Soportújar’s queso tapas and instead tip-toed away as quickly and quietly as possible.